Nice To E-Meet You!

 In some cases, you can stop a webpage from fully loading before the paywall kicks in.
 Timing is crucial here, so you need to make sure you press the Stop button as soon as the page starts loading.

 Make sure to locate the button, often denoted by an “X” icon.
-You may be able to access the content that loaded before the news paywall script was executed.
+You may be able to access restricted content that loaded before the news paywall script was executed.
 While it doesn’t guarantee success, it’s a smart trick to try when you encounter an obstinate paywall.

 How it works: As you click the button, you interrupt the paywall script’s execution.